 - To benefit the economies of baseball and softball.

 Networking has the potential to offer clubs and leagues the opportunity to share resources, information, ideas and approaches to the successful running of their clubs and leagues.
 It can help to widen participation activities in the local community and attract more players to the sports.
-The sports network can also be a series of smaller networks combining to make up the sports network.
+A sports network can also be a series of smaller networks combining to make up a larger network.